Lisa Vaelen

 Lisa Vaelen (born 10 August 2004) is a Belgian artistic gymnast.
-She was the 2023 European vault bronze medalist.
+She is a three-time European bronze medalist on vault, having won bronze in 2023, 2025, and 2026.
 She represented Belgium at the 2020 Summer Olympics.

 Junior career

 2016-2017

 At the 2016 Belgian Championships, Vaelen swept the gold medals on every event and in the all-around in the Junior A-12 Division.
 She then made her international debut at the 2016 Gymnova Cup and won the gold medal in the all-around in the Espoir division.

 At the 2017 WOGA Classic, Vaelen finished sixth in the all-around and placed eighth with the Belgian team.
 She then competed at the Belgian Championships and won the bronze medal in the all-around.
 Then at the 2017 Gymnova Cup, she won the silver medal in the all-around and on vault and balance beam, and she won the bronze medal on the floor exercise.
 Her final meet of the 2017 season was the Top Gym Tournament where she placed eighth in the all-around and on vault, and she finished fifteenth on the uneven bars.